MLW Fusion: 2018–2020

-"The Restart" and Fusion: Alpha (2020–2021)
+"The Restart", Fusion: Alpha, and Azteca (2020–2022)

 On September 10, MLW announced that Fusion would move to Wednesday nights on fubo Sports Network.
-On October 10, it was revealed that Fusion would return on November 18 at 7pm EST and new episodes would also premiere on MLW's YouTube channel on the same night.
+On October 10, they revealed Fusion would return on November 18 at 7pm EST and new episodes would also premiere on MLW's YouTube channel on the same night.
 With the move to YouTube and Fubo Sports, Fusion abandoned its original year-round, weekly format; a special "season finale" aired on May 5, 2021.

 During the premiere of Battle Riot III on July 24, 2021, MLW announced a new season of Fusion to air on "a new home" in the Fall, and a new, four-part mini-series titled MLW Fusion: Alpha (stylized as MLW Fusion: ALPHA) to lead into the new season.
-Initially announced to air in August, Fusion: Alpha was later re-announced on September 6, 2021, as "a new season and series from MLW" to premiere on September 22 on MLW's YouTube channel, and would also air on Saturdays and Mondays on Bein Sports.
-Beginning October 19, 2021, Fusion: Alpha would also stream on FITE TV.
+Initially intended to air in August, Fusion: Alpha was later re-announced on September 6, 2021, as "a new season and series from MLW" to premiere on September 22 on MLW's YouTube channel, and would also air on Saturdays and Mondays on Bein Sports.
+Beginning October 19, 2021, Fusion: Alpha also streamed on FITE TV.

-On December 7, MLW announced that the series finale of Fusion: Alpha will air on December 15, 2021, though the final episode would instead air on December 16.
+On December 7, MLW announced that the series finale of Fusion: Alpha would air on December 15, 2021, though the final episode would instead air on December 16.
 MLW also announced a new "anthology mini-series" titled MLW Azteca, which was taped during the MLW Azteca/The Crash show in December 2021.
-The series premiered on Thursday January 6, 2022 on MLW's YouTube channel and FITE TV, and aired for five episodes.
+The series premiered on Thursday January 6, 2022, on MLW's YouTube channel and FITE TV, and aired for five episodes.